zacharysgoldberg/zacharysgoldberg/README.md

 I come from a non-technical background where I spent my time in college training and studying for a career at federal law enforcement agency.
 I discovered programming and my passion for it late in my education.
 Upon graduating I deciced to make a massive career shift into development and never looked back.

 Outside of development I spend most of my time with my wife and two year old son who are greatly supportive in my endeavor to break into a junior developer role.
-I'm also an active member of DAV (Disabled American Veterans) and participate with helping both transitioning and returning veterans who have rightfuly earned benefits in any capacity that I can.
+I'm also an active member of DAV (Disabled American Veterans) and participate with helping both transitioning and returning veterans who have rightfuly earned benefits, in any capacity that I can.

 ## Interests
 I’m interested in collaborating/contribtuting to anything related to backend/or cloud development.